unbit/uwsgi-docs/Symcall.rst

 .. note::

-   this code is not thread safe, if you want to improve this tcl library to support multithreading, best approach will be having a tcp interrpeter for each pthread instead of a global one.
+   this code is not thread safe, if you want to improve this tcl library to support multithreading, best approach will be having a tcl interpreter for each pthread instead of a global one.

 Considerations